 small houses of knowledge.

-Silver City Poet Laureate Elise Stuart was selected by the Southwest Festival of the Written Word and the Silver City Town Council to be the second person to hold this honorary title.
-She is completing a term of three years.
+Silver City Poet Laureate Elise Stuart was selected by the Southwest Festival of the Written Word and the Silver City Town Council to be the second person to hold this honorary title, from 2014 to 2017.

-One of her goals as Poet Laureate is to empower youth to create their own poems.
-Using her experiences with teaching children and her familiarity with schools in the area, she is offering poetry workshops for children of all ages.
-The theme of the series is “Writing from the Ground Up” and focuses on the human connection with the natural world and on the poetry that children create in relation to the theme.
+One of her goals as Poet Laureate was to empower youth to create their own poems.
+Using her experiences with teaching children and her familiarity with schools in the area, she has offered poetry workshops for children of all ages.
+The workshop series, “Writing from the Ground Up,” has focused on the human connection with the natural world and on the poetry that children create in relation to the theme.